syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ## Box and Whisker chart

-The Box and Whisker charts are used to visualizea collection of numerical data through their quartiles.
-It is also known as a box plot.
+The Box and Whisker charts are used to visualize a group of numerical data through their quartiles.
+It is also referred as box plot.
 Box plots may also have lines extending vertically from the boxes (whiskers) indicating variability outside the upper and lower quartiles.

 To render a Box and Whisker chart, create an instance of [`BoxAndWhiskerSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BoxAndWhiskerSeries-class.html), and add it to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/series.html) collection property of [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/SfCartesianChart.html).
-The following properties can be used to customize the appearance.
+The following properties to customize the appearance.

-* [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) - changes the color of the chart series.
+* [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) - Changes the color of the series.
-* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - controls the transparency of the chart series.
+* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - Controls the transparency of the chart series.
-* [`width`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/width.html) - changes the stroke width of the chart series.
+* [`width`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/width.html) - Changes the stroke width of the series.
 * [`BoxPlotMode`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BoxPlotMode-class.html) - used to change the box plot rendering mode.
 This property is applicable for
 `normal`, `exclusive`, and `inclusive` values.
-* [`showMean`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BoxAndWhiskerSeries/showMean.html) - indication for mean value in box plot.
+* [`showMean`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BoxAndWhiskerSeries/showMean.html) - Indication for mean value in box plot.
 It is set to be true, a cross symbol will be displayed at the mean value, for each data point in box plot.
 Else, it will not be displayed.
-* [`spacing`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BoxAndWhiskerSeries/spacing.html) - spacing between the box plots.The value ranges from 0 to 1, where 1 represents 100% and 0 represents 0% of the available space.
+* [`spacing`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BoxAndWhiskerSeries/spacing.html) - Spacing between the box plots.The value ranges from 0 to 1, where 1 represents 100% and 0 represents 0% of the available space.

 {% highlight dart %}